Sean Coffey: Career

-After leaving active duty, he served in the Navy as a reservist.
+After leaving active duty, he served in the U.S.

+Navy as a reservist.
 He retired from the Navy in 2004.

-Early career
+Early legal and political career

 In 1987, after resigning from active naval duty, Coffey returned to New York as a litigation associate with Paul Weiss Rifkind Wharton & Garrison.
-He was appointed an Assistant U.S. Attorney in the Southern District of New York in 1991, and worked with federal, state and local law enforcement agencies prosecuting a variety of crimes.
+He was appointed an Assistant U.S. Attorney in the Southern District of New York in 1991, and worked with federal, state, and local law enforcement agencies prosecuting a variety of crimes.
 He tried a number of cases to verdict.
 In 1995, Coffey joined the law firm of Latham & Watkins.

-Bernstein Litowitz Berger & Grossmann
+Tenures at Bernstein Litowitz Berger & Grossmann and Kramer Levin Naftalis & Frankel

 Three years later Coffey joined the litigation firm of Bernstein Litowitz Berger & Grossmann, which represents many institutional investors.
 During his eleven years at Bernstein Litowitz, Coffey led teams that recovered billions of dollars for victims of corporate fraud.
 In the WorldCom securities litigation, a case he took to trial in 2005 as lead attorney for thousands of investors, his team recovered over $6 billion from Wall Street banks and required all outside directors and key wrongdoers to contribute millions of dollars from their personal funds.
-He was selected as one of the National Law Journal's "Winning Attorneys" of 2005, and was profiled by the American Lawyer, the Wall Street Journal, and Bloomberg Markets magazine, which dubbed him "Wall Street's New Nemesis."
+He was selected as one of the National Law Journal's "Top Ten Winning Attorneys" (in the United States) of 2005, and was profiled by the American Lawyer, the Wall Street Journal, and Bloomberg Markets magazine, which dubbed him "Wall Street's New Nemesis".